cocos/cocos-docs/en/engine/event/event-input.md

 As mentioned in the previous document, `EventTarget` supports a complete set of event listening and emitting mechanisms.
 In Cocos Creator v3.4.0, we support the `input` object, which implements the event registering interface of `EventTarget`, and can register global system input events through this object.

-> __Note__: The `systemEvent` object has been deprecated since v3.4.0.
+> __Note__: the `systemEvent` object has been deprecated starting at v3.4.0.
 The difference with the `input` object is that the event listener of `systemEvent` will be intercepted by the node's event listener, while the `input` object has a higher priority than the node and will not be intercepted.

 In this section, the `global input events` of __Cocos Creator__ will be introduced.